How can such complexity come from just one plant?

 Chinese black tea leaves have been flavored since around the time the Ming Dynasty was founded in 1368, and have become wildly popular in America and Europe in recent decades.
 The addition of natural essences and flavors create an exciting sensual and gastronomic experience, as both the tea and the scent are often enhanced in the marriage of the two.
 Tea can be flavored by adding fruits, floral essences, and/or flavorings to the finished black tea leaves.
 All tea leaves are very absorbent of fragrances (and all odors, which is another reason why air-tight containers are important for storage.)
 Popular scented black teas include Earl Grey, scented with bergamot; Lapsang Souchong, which is scented with pine wood smoke; Rose tea, Caramel tea and various fruit-flavored black teas.
 View our entire selection of Black Teas.

-India is the largest tea exporter in the world.
-Most of its tea production is consumed at home.
-This gives us an idea of the magnitude of production, and of its economic impact on the country.
-While tea plants are indigenous to parts of northwestern India, tea was not a part of the Indian diet until after the British began producing tea there circa 1850.
-The Indian palate was not satisfied by the thin, sugared beverage.
-But by drawing from their own cultural pantry they created the tea drink that we know as chai - black tea simmered with milk, sugar, and rich flavorful spices such as cardamom, ginger, clove and cinnamon.
-Every household in India has their own family recipe for what they call masala chai, or spice tea.
+The large leaf varietal of tea plant that makes bold black teas, Camellia sinensis assamica, is indigenous to Northwestern India, but tea was not a big part of the Indian diet until the British began producing it there in the mid-nineteenth century.
+The Indian palate was not satisfied by the the British version of tea, which was perceived as nothing more than a thin, sugared beverage.
+By drawing from their own cultural pantry, the Indian people created the tea drink that we know as chai - black tea simmered with milk, sugar, and rich flavorful spices such as cardamom, ginger, clove and cinnamon.
+This blend of spices that they added to black tea is called masala, meaning "spiced."
+Every household in India has its own family recipe for what they call masala chai, or spice tea.

 Pu’erh teas are aged and fermented.
 These aged teas are revered throughout Asia for their medicinal benefits, which range from curing hangovers to reducing cholesterol.